Vaud: History

 Humans lived alongside the Vaud lakes in prehistoric times.
 Later, the Celtic tribe of the Helvetii inhabited the area.
 Caesar's troops defeated the Helvetii in 58 BC and as a consequence the Romans settled in the area.
 The many towns established by the Romans include Vevey (Viviscus) and Lausanne (Lausonium or Lausonna).

-In 27 BC the state of Civitas Helvetiorum was established around the capital of Avenches (Aventicum).
+While the exact date of the founding of Aventicum is not exact, it was likely established during or shortly after Augustus' reign.
 There are still many Roman remains around the town today.
 Between the 2nd and the 4th centuries Alemannic tribes repeatedly invaded the area, and in the 5th century the Burgundians occupied the territory.
 The Merovingian Franks later replaced the Burgundians.
 Their control did not last long either, and in 888 the area of the canton of Vaud became part of the Carolingian Empire (the successor state to the Merovingians).
 In 1032 the Zähringens of Germany defeated the Burgundians.
 The Zähringens themselves were succeeded in 1218 by the counts of Savoy.
 It was only under the counts of Savoy that the area gained political unity as the Barony of Vaud.
 A part stretching from Attalens to the river Sarine, in the north, was absorbed by the canton of Fribourg.

 As the power of the House of Savoy declined at the beginning of the 15th century, troops from Bern occupied the land.
 By 1536 Bern had completely annexed the area.
 Vaud's Protestant Reformation started with co-workers of John Calvin like Pierre Viret (a famous debate took place at the cathedral of Lausanne), but it was only decisively implemented when Bern put its full force behind it.